 When the Blueprints Become Films: Future Implications

-Envisioning Tomorrow: Architectural Puns and Likelihoods
+Envisioning Tomorrow: Architectural Puns and Possibilities

 1. “Videos are the New Blueprints: Because Watching Paint Dry is Still Boring”